-- 11.3.1 The Contractor shall provide education and ongoing guidance and training to Individuals and providers about its UM protocols and Level of Care Guidelines, including admission, continued stay, and discharge criteria. - 11.3.2 The Contractor shall have in effect mechanisms to ensure consistent application of UMP review criteria for authorization decisions.

-11.3.3 The Contractor shall consult with the requesting provider when appropriate.
+- 11.3.1 The Contractor shall provide education and ongoing guidance and training to Individuals and providers about its UM protocols and Level of Care Guidelines, including ASAM Criteria for SUD services for admission, continued stay, and discharge criteria. - 11.3.2 The Contractor shall have in effect mechanisms to ensure consistent application of UMP review criteria for authorization decisions. - 11.3.3 The Contractor shall consult with the requesting provider when appropriate.